 Combining bitmasks on an image or frame allows you to label objects that are split/separated in the image/video frame.

-When you initially create a bitmask, the process of bitmask creation does not stop until you press the ESC key.
-This means that you can create bitmask labels that are connected without any extra effort.
+When creating a bitmask, the process continues until you press the ENTER or ESC key.
+This allows you to easily create complex bitmask labels without interruption.

 To combine two or more bitmasks on an image / video frame: